Food waste

 1. Put a liner in your kitchen caddy - you can also use bin liners, other plastic bags or newspaper to contain your food waste.

 2. Remove all food from its packaging.
-Most containers can be rinsed and put into your blue bin.
+Most containers can be rinsed and put in your blue bin.

 3. Put any cooked or uncooked food into your kitchen caddy.